Tigo-cmd/CLI_Source_Control/README.md

 If you have any questions, feedback, or encounter issues with CLSC, please don't hesitate to reach out.
 You can contact the project maintainers through the following channels:

 **GitHub Issues**: Report bugs or request features by opening an issue on the GitHub repository.
-Email: Reach out via email at emmanuelsticx6@gmail.com.
+Email: Reach out via email at [EmmanuelTigo](emmanuelsticx6@gmail.com)

 We value your input and appreciate your interest in contributing to CLSC.
 Thank you for your support!

+For more hints on how to use the tool visit [CLSC Wiki](https://github.com/Tigo-cmd/CLI_Source_Control/wiki/CLSC-intoduction-and-usage)